 Express your individual style.
 Fashion Design I acquaints the student with the selection and use of sewing equipment, fabric and patterns, use of commercial patterns, minor pattern adjustments, and professional construction techniques.
 Students learn industry sewing techniques and implement them in the construction of garments throughout the year.
-Students will purchase their own fabric on a school field trip twice a year and will participate in the annual fashion show.
+Students will purchase their own fabric on school field trips to the New York Garment District twice a year.
+Students will be required to implement and participate in an annual project presentation.